jblebrun/8boy/README.md

 CHIP-8 was part of the ROM "operating system" included with the COSMAC VIP kit.
 This 512-byte OS ROM contained routines for interacting with the hardware, but (more importantly) it contained a simple virtual machine called CHIP-8.
 Programs could be written using this simpler machine language.

-While many emulators for the CHIP-8 instruction set have been written since, one of the more popular ones was written for the HP-48 calculator by [David Winters](http://www.pong-story.com/chip8/).
+While many emulators for the CHIP-8 instruction set have been written since, one of the more popular ones was written for the HP-48 calculator by Erik Bryntse.
 In addition to running CHIP-8 games, it included a few extensions to allow higher resolution, scrolling, and a bit more memory, often referred to a "Super Chip-8" (or SCHIP-8).

 There are endless resources online about CHIP-8 (and SCHIP-8) emulators.
 Because of the ease of implementation, these platforms are popular emulation targets.